 Eviction cases are often handled for a flat fee, which means that you pay the same amount no matter how much time the lawyer actually spends.
 This can be a cost-efficient fee arrangement if the lawyer is conscientious and professional.

 Otherwise, you likely will need to pay your lawyer according to the time that they spend.
-These fees are usually billed in increments of 10 or 15 minutes.
+These fees are usually billed in increments of six to 15 minutes.
 This arrangement is likely if a lawyer is providing you with general advice rather than handling a certain matter in court.
 If paralegals are handling part of the work rather than the attorney, you should arrange for a lower fee for the paralegal work.
 You should carefully review the bills from your lawyer to make sure that you are not being overcharged, either intentionally or because of a clerical error.

 When the Landlord Pays

-Disputes with Your Lawyer
+Disputes With Your Lawyer

 If you are concerned about your lawyer’s fees, accessibility, or competence, you should address the situation head-on as soon as possible.
 If it is not cleared up to your satisfaction, you should not hesitate to change lawyers.
 However, you should fire the current lawyer before hiring the new lawyer so that you are not paying two sets of legal fees at once.
 You also should ask the current lawyer to return any documents that you may have given them so that you can share them with the new lawyer.